G8TIC/radar/INSTALL.md

 to install them.

 ### Download the sofwtare and install
-Download the 'radar' source code from Github and install as follows:
+As an ordinary user (not root) download the 'radar' source code from Github and install as follows:
 ```
     git clone https://github.com/G8TIC/radar
     cd radar